tabarra/txAdmin/docs/events.md

 - `message`: The message of the broadcast.

 ## txAdmin:events:playerDirectMessage (v5.0)
-Called when an admin DMs a player.
+Broadcasted when an admin DMs a player.
 Can be used with the convar `txAdmin-hideDefaultDirectMessage` to display custom direct message notifications.
 Event Data:
 - `target`: The id of the player to receive the DM.